dotnet/csharpstandard/standard/types.md

   1. The variable has been definitely assigned a non-`null` value.
   1. The variable or expression has been checked against `null` before dereferencing it.

 Some warnings are generated regardless of the state of the nullable annotation context.
-(Examples include throwing a value that maybe `null`, and dereferencing a possibly null reference.)
+(Examples include throwing a value that may be `null`, and dereferencing a possibly null reference.)
 Other warnings are generated only if both the nullable warning context and the nullable annotation context are enabled.
 (Examples include converting a null literal or possible null value to a non-nullable type, possible null reference assignment, and possible null reference return.)

 ### §Nullabilities-And-Null-States Nullabilities and null states